skillrepos/ai-sdlc/labs.md

 <br><br>

-6. You'll then need to select a range for it to review.
+6. You'll then need to select a range for it to review (dialog at the top center).
 You can just tell it to review the entire delete_item function.

 ![Pick review range](./images/sdlc24.png?raw=true "Pick review range")